 When it comes to managing diabetes, you are the most important member of your health care team!
 Diabetes can be complex and managing it can sometimes feel overwhelming.
-To make it a little easier, the American Association of Diabetes Educators (AADE) has outlined the AADE 7 Self-Care Behaviors™ for diabetes self-management.
+To make it a little easier, the Association of Diabetes Care & Education Specialists (ADCES) has outlined the ADCES 7 Self-Care Behaviors™ for diabetes self-management.
 Good news – you don’t have to do it alone.
 We’re here to help!

-Check out the AADE 7 Self-Care Behaviors™ and how Brook and our Health Coaches support you with each one:
+Check out the ADCES 7 Self-Care Behaviors™ and how Brook and our Health Coaches support you with each one:

 Here at Brook we’ve developed the Brook Healthy Plate as a guide to creating blood sugar friendly meals.
 Our Health Coaches can support you with important healthy eating tips such as increasing fiber intake and creating balanced snacks, just to name a few.
 Best of all, you can feel confident knowing that a team of health professionals are keeping an eye on the foods and blood sugars you report.
 Our Health Coaches can provide feedback, look for connections, and notice things in your data that you might not.
 They love talking about food and are available to chat and answer questions about all aspects of healthy eating.